Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for moving betty in a directory script for deleting script for removing  a directory script for changing to a directory
+script for moving betty in a directory script for deleting script for removing  a directory script for changing to a directory script for listing every filke and directory